aaron13100/404solution/readme.txt

 = Version 2.21.8 (July 18, 2019) =
 * FIX: Avoid emailing the debug file multiple times (for participating users).
 * FIX: Avoid the ''implode(): Invalid arguments passed'' issue for some users and include more debugging information.
+* FIX: Correct an automatic update issue with ob_end_clean(): failed to delete buffer.
+No buffer to delete.

 = Version 2.21.7 (July 13, 2019) =
 * FIX: Avoid the ''implode(): Invalid arguments passed'' issue for some users.